-to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community
+Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital

+For Medicare-covered SNF stays, you pay:

+- \$0 copay per day for days 1-20

+- \$188 copay per day for days 21-44

+- \$0 copay per day for days 45-100.

+The copays for skilled nursing facility (SNF) benefits are based on benefit periods.
+A benefit period begins the day you are admitted and ends when you have not received any skilled care in a SNF for 60 days in a row.
+If you go into a SNF after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods.

-Services that are covered for you †Your provider must obtain prior authorization from our plan.
-What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

+If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Each counseling attempt includes up to four face-to-face

+If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Special Supplemental Benefits for the Chronically III Blood Pressure Monitor If you are enrolled in the Controlling Blood Pressure Program and have an eligible diagnosis code for an approved chronic condition, you are eligible to receive a blood pressure monitor.
+Special Supplemental Benefits for the Chronically Ill

+Blood Pressure Monitor

+If you are enrolled in the Controlling Blood Pressure Program and have an eligible diagnosis code for an approved chronic condition, you are eligible to receive a blood pressure monitor.
 The blood pressure monitor must be provided by the plan.
 The plan will not reimburse you if you buy it yourself.

-Approved Chronic Conditions: Chronic alcohol and other drug dependence, autoimmune disorders, cancer, chronic heart failure, dementia, diabetes, end-stage liver disease, end-stage renal disease (ESRD), severe hematologic disorders, HIV/AIDS, chronic lung disorders chronic and disabling mental health conditions, neurologic disorders, stroke One blood pressure monitor up to \$135 (per lifetime) per qualified member.
+Approved Chronic Conditions: Chronic alcohol and other drug dependence, autoimmune disorders, cancer, chronic heart failure, dementia, diabetes, end-stage liver disease, end-stage renal disease (ESRD), severe hematologic disorders, HIV/AIDS, chronic lung disorders chronic and disabling mental health conditions, neurologic disorders, stroke

+One blood pressure monitor up to \$135 (per lifetime) per qualified member.

 This is a special benefit for the chronically ill.
 Not all members qualify.

+Services that are covered for you †Your provider must obtain prior authorization from our plan.
+Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Up to 36 sessions over a 12-week period are covered if the SET What you must pay when you get these services \$20 copay for each Medicare-covered SET visit.

+The SET program must: